simplex-chat/simplex-chat/docs/SERVER.md

    ufw allow 5233
    ```

-4. **Optional** - If you're using distribution with `systemd`, create `/etc/systemd/system/smp-server.service` file with following content:
+4. **Optional** — If you're using distribution with `systemd`, create `/etc/systemd/system/smp-server.service` file with the following content:

    ```sh
    [Unit]